corinnahaegele/SmartScope/README.md

 ![EAH-Jena-Logo_Schwarz](https://user-images.githubusercontent.com/58549170/110964667-b6f58500-8353-11eb-995e-b876079dce78.jpg)

 This Smartphone Microscope was constructed as a group project at the Ernst-Abbe-Hochschule Jena (University of Applied Sciences).
-The purpose of this project was to construct a low-cost and high-resolution smartphone-attachable that is able to perform, both brightfield and fluorescence imaging.
+The purpose of this project was to built a low-cost and high-resolution smartphone-attachable that is able to perform, both brightfield and fluorescence imaging.
 Since current benchtop microsopes usually are expensive, quite bulky and require a skilled operator, schools and developing countries often lack the access to high-resolution imaging devices.
 However most people posess a smartphone and the know-how to use the camera-apllication.
-Smartphones automatically save the images in a digital file and by it's nature weigh little and able to transfer data wirelessly.
+Smartphones automatically save images in a digital file and by it's nature weigh little and able to transfer data wirelessly.

 ### Contributers: Eckart Hesse, Prof. Dr. Burkhardt Fleck, Evelina Jussupov, Corinna Hägele, Prof. Dr. Iwan Schie